emtelgen/ccf23-testing/docs/topics/the_computing_in_cloud_computing.md

  - port: a computer may run many servers for internal and external use.
 Unix devised a system of numbered 'ports' (nbumber 01 to 64K), and when running a server you must tell the server which port to listen for messages.
 Users of most software never have to know or think about ports.

 The 'Client/server' model invented in the 60s is so successful that we use servers for our daily lives and don't think about it (except when the server is down).
 This model of computing is important because it's at the basis for of cloud computing.

+We often think of a server as a box, but in the model above, the server is in the software layer, but each of layers below provides services for that software to exchange messages with another computer.
+If you can abstract, virtualize or automate the layers below, it becomes much easier to provision servers than to purchase, install and configure physical hardware.

 ### Example Server